-An individual's "test completion information" and "safety clearance information," as described above, will generally be shared on a need-to-know basis with certain University officials outside of URI Health Services.
+Where applicable, an individual's Health Screening and Safety Information will generally be shared on a need-to-know basis with certain University officials outside of URI Health Services.
 In the case of employees, these individuals may include supervisors or Human Resources officials.
 For students, these individuals may include program leaders, supervising faculty, and student life officials.
-Entry into some areas of campus may require verification of attestation or testing, and meeting these requirements will yield a visual indicator that can be displayed if an individual has been cleared to be on campus.
+Entry into some areas of campus may require verification of attestation, vaccination, or proof of testing.